microsoft/react-native-windows-samples/website/versioned_docs/version-0.80/migration-guide.md

 React Native 0.80 introduces Fabric as the default renderer and completes the transition to the New Architecture (Fabric + TurboModules).
 For React Native Windows (RNW), this migration replaces the legacy Paper architecture with a modern rendering pipeline that improves performance and memory usage.

+> **Note:** This documentation references RNW v0.80, since Fabric becomes the default renderer starting with this version.
+However, the migration guide can be generally referred to for migrating from Paper to Fabric beginning with RNW versions supporting Fabric (starting RNW v0.74).

 ### Key Concepts